Antivirus Considerations in a VMware Horizon EnvironmentVMware Horizon

 To deploy the VMware Carbon Black sensor with VMware Horizon, refer to the following Knowledge Base article: Interoperatbility of VMware Carbon Black and Horizon.

-This section lists third-party antivirus software vendors and Microsoft guides, and provides other links.
+This section lists third-party antivirus software vendors and a Microsoft guide.

 Antivirus Software Vendors

 There are several antivirus software vendor articles that might be useful.